Preparing to Teach Online

 Finding Materials

 Textbook adoptions are due the semester before the course is taught so students can see costs when they register.
 Please check UAA’s online bookstore (via Akademos) for information on this process.
-If you teach for a community campus, work with its bookstore.
+If you teach for a community campus, work with your campus bookstore.
 Our Course Materials page has more information and resources.

 Presentations for Online Delivery